 See the plans for this year’s full schedule:

-Each morning enrichment class will end with a Read Aloud time where the instructor reads to the class.
+Each morning ELA class will end with a Read Aloud time where the instructor reads to the class.
 While the book is read, the class will be encouraged to draw scenes from the book, add words to their personal dictionaries, and identify themes to deepen reading comprehension.